As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The physics of the process is the same as the immediate bubble formation in champagne after the bottle opening.
 The difference in pressure lets the gases in a dissolved state form vesicles.

-Not all the bubbles can escape and when lava solidifies, bubbles stayed inside the rock providing a space for further crystal growth.
+Not all the bubbles can escape and when lava solidifies, bubbles stay inside the rock, providing a space for further crystal growth.

 The second way is geode formation in sedimentary rocks.
-Geode can be formed in cavities left after fossil shells, branches, roots, and other organic materials decay leaving a void for the formation of crystalline materials inside a geode.
+A geode can be formed in cavities left after fossil shells, branches, roots, and other organic materials decay, leaving a void for crystalline materials inside a geode.

 Eventually, the bedrock that holds the geodes weathers and breaks down.
-And if the geodes are made of highly resistant material such as quartz, chalcedony, or jasper they rest in irregular patterns at the surface.
+If the geodes are made of highly resistant materials such as quartz, chalcedony, or jasper, they rest in irregular patterns at the surface.

 The 7 Main Differences Between Geode and ThunderEgg